pdobsan/pynauty/README.md

   make docs
 ```

-Invoking `make` without arguments will list many more targets.
+Invoking `make` without arguments will list many more targets most of
+them you unlikely need to use directly.

 ## Usage